- The age when you choose to retire can make a big difference for your financial outlook.

 - The financial planning process can help to clarify the potential impact of different retirement dates.

 People stop working for many different reasons.
-For some people, retirement happens for reasons outside their control—changes at work, family issues, health, or other circumstances may dictate when they give up their jobs.
+For some people, retirement happens for reasons outside their control—changes at work, family members impacted by COVID-19, personal health challenges, or other circumstances may dictate when they give up their jobs.
 For those who choose to stop working, the question of when they leave work is important: A few years of working can mean a big difference, both in terms of retirement lifestyle and finances.

 The financial planning process can help illustrate what is at stake and identify some of the key questions that you should ask if you are considering when to stop working.

 To demonstrate, let's look at a hypothetical couple, Bob and Kathy.
 Bob and Kathy decide to meet with a financial professional from Fidelity to review their options as they begin to discuss when to stop working.
 Fidelity and other financial companies offer a number of online tools for guidance as well as access to financial professionals.
 Bob and Kathy have a dedicated Fidelity advisor named Dylan as part of their relationship with Fidelity.
-The couple wants to retire early enough to travel and be active, but they don't want to risk sacrificing their lifestyle.
+The couple would like to retire early enough to travel extensively (once COVID-19 travel restrictions are lifted) and keep active, but they don't want to risk sacrificing their lifestyle.

 When they meet with Dylan, he explains the basic planning process: First they will discuss Bob and Kathy's goals, then review the couple's current situation, and then Dylan will review the potential financial impact of a few different options.

 Bob and Kathy are 60.
 Bob would like to retire so he can have more time to devote to the activities he loves, like caring for his grandchildren and volunteering with the historical society.
 Kathy is looking forward to having more time for the community farm where she is a board member.
-Bob and Kathy love traveling, dining out, and the theater, and are nervous that they will have to scale back those parts of their lifestyle if they retire too soon.
+Prior to the COVID-19 pandemic, Bob and Kathy loved traveling, dining out, and the theater.
+They feel a bit nervous that they will have to scale back those parts of their lifestyle if they retire too soon—once things get back to normal.

 Bob and Kathy are hoping to retire at 63, but they haven't really looked at what that means for their retirement finances and they are wondering if it would be worthwhile working a few years longer.
 Initially, Bob and Kathy wanted a financial plan that would fund retirement until their late 80s, but Dylan suggested planning until 96 due to longevity trends and their own health, so the couple decided to be prepared for a longer retirement.